ccxt/ccxt/wiki/Manual.md

 #### Futures

-A futures market symbol consists of the underlying currency, the quoting currency, the settlement currency and an arbitrary identifier.Most often the identifier is the settlement date of the futures contract in `YYMMDD` format:
+A futures market symbol consists of the underlying currency, the quoting currency, the settlement currency and an arbitrary identifier.
+Most often the identifier is the settlement date of the futures contract in `YYMMDD` format:

 ```JavaScript
 //